 Solutions to Increase Scholarship Impact

 Fortunately, the DOE regulations offer colleges some flexibility as to how they reduce the student’s need-based aid package and avoid over-awarding.
 The most common practice is for colleges to decrease the amount of student loan or work-study aid in the student’s award offer.
 This way, the scholarship helps them reduce loan debt or work fewer hours while in school – a good outcome, and always the intent of the scholarship provider.
-According to the NSPA Scholarship Displacement Survey, over 80 percent of colleges treat scholarships this way.

 However, the same study indicates that about one in five schools will decrease the amount of institutional aid instead, thus “displacing” the non-loan portion of the award package and losing any financial gain from the scholarship.
 This is never the ideal outcome for the student or the scholarship provider.

 How Families and Providers Can Get the Most out of Scholarships

 For families, it’s important to note that financial aid offices are required to have a clear explanation of their entire award process in their Policy and Procedure Manual, which is audited annually by the DOE.
 Get a copy of this manual early in the application process, and ask about displacement policies as soon as you get started.
 In addition, note that federal Pell Grants cannot be adjusted by financial aid offices, no matter what their other policies may be.

 For scholarship providers, displacement can be just as frustrating – you want to know your program is helping students graduate with less debt, and that may not always be the case at schools that displace scholarships.
 If you have concerns about displacement, contact Scholarship America; our scholarship management designers work closely with more than 1,100 providers to find ways to mitigate the potential of displacement and ensure the biggest impact on every scholarship recipient.